-KOMPONG THOM, 177km from Phnom Penh (and slightly closer to Siem Reap), straggles along National Route 6 and the Stung Sen River.
-The town used to be known as kompong pos thom, “place of the big snake”, apparently because the locals used to take offerings to a large snake that lived in a cave on the river, though this may be yet another Cambodian myth as no one now has a clue where the cave is.
-Most visitors stop over just long enough to get to the temples at Sambor Prei Kuk, 30km northeast; a couple of hours is quite enough to have a look around the town itself.
-Kompong Thom is also a possible jumping-off point for the remote Preah Vihear, two days’ journey to the north, though access is now easier from Siem Reap via Anlong Veng.
-Closer, but even more of an adventure to reach, is the massive Preah Khan – go now before the tour groups do.
+KOMPONG THOM, 145km from Siem Reap (and slightly further from Phnom Penh), straggles along NR6 and the Stung Sen River.
+The town used to be known as kompong pos thom, “place of the big snake” – apparently because the locals used to take offerings to a large snake that lived in a cave on the river, but this may be yet another Cambodian myth as no one now has a clue where the cave is.
+Most visitors stop over to visit the temples at Sambor Prei Kuk, 30km northeast, and the attractive Phnom Santuk religious complex; a couple of hours is quite enough to have a look around the town itself.
+Kompong Thom is also a possible jumping-off point for the remote Preah Vihear, two days’ journey to the north, though access is now easier from Siem Reap via Sra Em.
+Closer, but even more of an adventure to reach, is the massive Preah Khan (Kompong Thom) – go now before the tour groups do.

 Show Related Ebooks Hide Related Ebooks